The Most Exclusive Waitlist In Town Is For Affordable Housing

-The number of private rental vacancies in the Hunter has been cut in half over the last 12 months.
+While across the Hunter, the number of private rental vacancies has been cut in half over the last 12 months.

 This means many families are struggling to find homes, and some are even waiting up to 10 years to get them.

 Community Housing Industry Association Mark Degotarli said, “The vacancy rates for properties have plummeted through covid.
 We’ve seen many people leaving cities to live in regional cities, and that’s put pressure on the housing stock.
 Many families can’t find housing at all, and if they can they’re spending far too much money”.